What is career counselling?

 - “I hope that career counselling will make my objectives clearer so that I will know better what to prioritise in job seeking.”

 - “I’m looking for viewpoints on what kind of career options I might have based on my education.”

 Career counselling is not student advice.
 Career counsellor cannot give you ready-made solutions for your life, but they are here to help you brainstorm and make your own plans and decisions.
 Neither can career guidance specialists take stands on issues or make decisions on your behalf, but they will help you weigh different options.

-UH Career Services are piloting e-counselling sessions during the spring 2019.
+UH Career Services do offer also e-counselling sessions.
 These sessions are conducted using a video call.
-With this pilot project, we are aiming to provide more flexible career counselling services for our students.
-We are also hoping to map out the demand for virtual counselling sessions among our students.
+With this service we are aiming to provide more flexible career counselling services for our students.

 We use a software called “Zoom”.
 Using Zoom is free of charge.

 1. Before you book your e-counselling session, make sure that during the session you have

 - a computer or mobile device with an internet connection and a webcam